Neon-20/AlgorithmsLc/README.md

-# Leetcode
+# Alogorithms
-This is a repository where I will be maintaining problems solved by me on Leetcode.
+This is a repository where I will be maintaining Algorithmic-Problems solved by me.